What's New in Imprivata Enterprise Access Management 25.3

 Upgrade Considerations

-For more information about upgrading the Imprivata appliances in your enterprise to 25.1, see the Imprivata Upgrade Help.
+For more information on upgrading Enterprise Access Management, see the Imprivata Upgrade portal.